bsteciuk/kubernetes.github.io/docs/getting-started-guides/windows/index.md

 Windows Stats use a hybrid model: pod and container level stats come from CRI (via dockershim), while node level stats come from the "winstats" package that exports cadvisor like datastructures using windows specific perf counters from the node.

+## Known Limitations for Windows Server Containers with v1.9
+Some of these limitations will be addressed by the community in future releases of Kubernetes
+- Using Secrets and ConfigMaps as volume mounts is not supported
+- The StatefulSet functionality for stateful applications is not supported
+- Horizontal Pod Autoscaling for Windows Server Container pods has not been verified to work end-to-end
+- Hyper-V Containers are not supported